-- 2.9.1 All forms of child-on-child abuse are unacceptable and will be taken seriously.
-The Academy will therefore: - 2.9.2 Create a whole Academy protective ethos in which child-on-child abuse, including sexual violence and sexual harassment will not be tolerated. - 2.9.3 Provide training for staff about recognising and responding to child-on-child abuse, including raising awareness of the gendered nature of peer abuse, with girls more likely to be victims and boys perpetrators. - 2.9.4 Ensure that staff do not dismiss instances of child-on-child abuse, including sexual violence and sexual harassment as an inevitable part of growing up or 'banter'. - 2.9.5 Include within the curriculum, information and materials that support children in keeping themselves safe from abuse, including abuse from their peers and online. - 2.9.6 Provide high quality Relationship and Sex Education (RSE) and/or enrichment programmes including teaching about consent. - 2.9.7 Ensure that staff members follow the procedures outlined in this policy when they become aware of child-on-child abuse, referring any concerns of child-on-child abuse to the Designated Safeguarding Lead (or deputy) in line with safeguarding reporting procedures. - 2.9.8 Staff should be aware that some groups are potentially more at risk.
+All forms of child-on-child abuse are unacceptable and will be taken seriously.
+The Academy will therefore:

+- 2.9.1 Create a whole Academy protective ethos in which child-on-child abuse, including sexual violence and sexual harassment will not be tolerated. - 2.9.2 Provide training for staff about recognising and responding to child-on-child abuse, including raising awareness of the gendered nature of peer abuse, with girls more likely to be victims and boys perpetrators. - 2.9.3 Ensure that staff do not dismiss instances of child-on-child abuse, including sexual violence and sexual harassment as an inevitable part of growing up or 'banter'. - 2.9.4 Include within the curriculum, information and materials that support children in keeping themselves safe from abuse, including abuse from their peers and online. - 2.9.5 Provide high quality Relationship and Sex Education (RSE) and/or enrichment programmes including teaching about consent. - 2.9.6 Ensure that staff members follow the procedures outlined in this policy when they become aware of child-on-child abuse, referring any concerns of child-on-child abuse to the Designated Safeguarding Lead (or deputy) in line with safeguarding reporting procedures. - 2.9.7 Staff should be aware that some groups are potentially more at risk.
 Evidence shows girls, children with special educational needs and disabilities (SEND) and LGBT children are at greater risk.
-Academy will ensure that these children have a trusted adult in Academy to talk to. - 2.9.9 Recognise the risk of intra familial harms and provide support to siblings following incidents when necessary. - 2.9.10 The Designated Safeguarding Lead will refer to the Safeguarding Children Partnership Board's Child Sexual Abuse Assessment Tool if there is a concern that a young person may be displaying sexually harmful behaviours, may have experienced sexual violence or sexual harassment or other forms of sexual abuse.
+Academy will ensure that these children have a trusted adult in Academy to talkto. - 2.9.8 Recognise the risk of intra familial harms and provide support to siblings following incidents when necessary. - 2.9.9 The Designated Safeguarding Lead will refer to the Safeguarding Children Partnership Board's Child Sexual Behaviour Assessment Tool | Cambridgeshire and Peterborough Safeguarding Partnership Board (safeguardingcambspeterborough.org.uk) if there is a concern that a young person may be displaying sexually harmful behaviours, may have experienced sexual violence or sexual harassment or other forms of sexual abuse.